IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 # Treasure
 - Something for bluemoon
+- Loot dropped by owl
+	- ring of mind shielding
-- loot dropped by owl and assassin
+- Loot dropped by assassin
 - gifts from npcs

 ## Scratchpad